ivorscott/concurrency-in-go/README.md

 between tasks happens so fast it is usually not perceptible.
 Parallelism is genuine simultaneous execution and concurrency is interleaving of processes in time to give the appearance of simultaneous execution.

+Concurrency is not just about speeding things up, sometimes its just convenient to program in a multi threaded matter.
 Concurrency is a way to structure things to maybe use Parallelism to improve execution.

 Chunks of a program may appear to be running in parallel but really they're executing in a sequential manner.